 In some cases, a cochlear implant can be surgically inserted into your ear.
 This implant doesn’t completely restore hearing, but it can amplify sounds to a more normal level.

-Although a complete recovery is likely, about 15 percent of people who experience SSHL don’t recover and continue to lose their hearing over time.
 Hearing aids and telephone amplifiers can help if your hearing doesn’t improve.
 Sign language and lip reading can also improve communication for people with severe hearing loss.